The Collision-induced Magnetic Reconnection mechanism

 In Kong et al. (2023), ApJ, 265, 58, I led a brief parameter exploration of CMR to see how different initial conditions affect the filament property.
 Again, I used Athena++ for the simulations, following the 2021 Stick paper.
 A notable finding was that a curved filament would form if the initial colliding clouds have different radii or different density.

 Using the exploration data, Dr. Duo Xu utilized machine-learning techniques to capture the morphological features of CMR filaments.
 Then, we applied the machine-learning models to the Herschel far infrared images of several filamentary clouds, including the Taurus cloud, the Orion cloud, and the Auriga–California Cloud.
 Several filamentary structures of these clouds were identified as CMR filaments.
 The findings were reported in Xu et al. (2023).
-Notably, these clouds were reported to have reverse magnetic fields (Tahani (2022) and private communication).
+Notably, these clouds were reported to have reverse magnetic fields (Tahani (2022)).

 The MRCOL simulation began with molecular gas collision.
 A natural follow-up question is whether collisions between atomic gas can also lead to molecular cloud formation.
 In Kong et al. (2024), ApJ, 975, 97, we used Arepo again to model CMR within the cold neutral medium (CNM).
 The results showed that a filamentary molecular cloud successfully formed.
 This cloud exhibited numerous fiber-like substructures, with sinks actively accreting material through streamers.
 Recall from Kong et al. (2022), that sink accretion was only possible through streamers, as surface magnetic fields inhibited free gas inflow.
 Remarkably, this behavior persisted at a much larger scale (20 pc), with all sinks in the molecular cloud accreting via streamers.
 Most notably, the molecular cloud was naturally turbulent, driven by reconnected magnetic fields that funneled gas into the filament at supersonic (Alfvénic) speeds.
 This process compressed and transported shocked gas into the filament in a piece-by-piece manner.
 Consequently, filament formation in this scenario follows a bottom-up process -- distinct from the traditional top-down view of star formation, where gravity collects diffuse gas into a molecular cloud, which then collapses and fragments into clumps and cores.
 Remember, CMR filament formation proceeds without the need for gravity.
 In Kong (2022), ApJ, 933, 40, I also explored CMR in warm neutral medium in a disk galaxy.